almogsi/bojack-horseman-text-analysis/README.md

-# bojack-horseman-text-analysis
-Analysis of the language used in Bojack Horseman seasons 1-5
+# Analysis of the language used in Bojack Horseman seasons 1-5
+This is the .Rmd flie of my blog post on Bojack Horseman text analysis using `TATE`.
+See blog post <a href = "https://almogsi.com/bojack-the-data-scientist/"> here </a>.
+Enjoy!